Bourn and Essendine Railway: Money problems

 The little company was always in financial difficulty, and the GNR was losing money on the working arrangement.
 It gave notice in 1863 that it would discontinue working, but it was persuaded to carry on for another year at 60% of the receipts instead of the previous 50%.
 It became obvious to the directors of the little company that there was no future in independence, and the agreed to sell to the GNR.
-This took effect on 16 May 1864, authorised by Act of 25 July 1864.
+This took effect on 16 May 1864, authorised by the Great Northern Railway (Lincoln to Bourn) Act 1864 (27 & 28 Vict. c. ccxlii) of 25 July 1864.

 Limited development

-The north-facing connection at Essendine was a constant sticking point, and the GNR obtained powers in July 1865 for a southward spur at Essendine to allow direct running to and from the Peterborough direction, but this was never built.
+The north-facing connection at Essendine was a constant sticking point, and the GNR obtained powers in the Great Northern Railway (Junctions) Act 1865 (28 & 29 Vict. c. ccxvi) in July 1865 for a southward spur at Essendine to allow direct running to and from the Peterborough direction, but this was never built.

 Bourne station developed as the focal point for trains from King's Lynn via Spalding, and from Sleaford, as well as Essendine.
 At this time there were eight trains each way between Essendine and Bourne.
 In 1894 the Saxby (Leicestershire) extension from Bourne was opened by the Midland and Great Northern Joint Railway.
 For most of its life there were eight trains each way with two extra on Thursdays and Saturdays.
 In 1938 one Down train had no intermediate stops, one Up stopped only at Thurlby.
 Four stopped only if required at Braceborough Spa, otherwise all stopped at all stations.

 From 1927 until closure the branch train was composed of an articulated twin set built out of two coaches from Ivatt steam-motor cars.